 Zirconium ceramic is obtained through a reductive clorination (Kroll process).
 At the end of this process, one can obtain zirconium oxide powder (which is a ceramic and no longer a metal).

 ZIRCONIA is a powder that is used as pigment for white paints, and also in the abrasives.
 At room temperature presents a monoclínic phase.
 This cofiguration is extremely fragile.

 To improve the properties of zirconia (ZrO2), other elements are added to the compound to stabilize the molecular structure: ex.
 Yttrium (Y).
 Through a mixture and sintering process, the final ceramic structure is stabilized.
 The Y-TZP is the Yttrium stabilized Tetragonal Zirconium Policrystal.

-The Y-TZP ceramic is the material that is used in dentistry as ZIRCONIUM.
+The Y-TZP ceramic is the material that is used in dentistry as ZIRCONIA (not ZIRCONIUM).
 Simply, it has been always easier to say zirconium than Y-TZP.

 METAL vs CERAMIC

 - Color metal grey

 - Weak metallic bonds

 - Strong cobalent bonds